russtelen/WEATHER-APP/README.md

 ## About the App

-    Weather app that displays the weather of serached city.
+    A simple weather app that displays the weather of searched city.
     It is server side rendered built with NodeJS, Express and EJS.
 OpenWeather API was used to fetch data.

 ## Run app